Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - Metadata references
 - Resilient, censorship-resistant storage

-### 3.3 Pasifika Exchange
+### 3.3 Web3 Market Place

-The Pasifika Exchange represents a cornerstone of our platform infrastructure as the first decentralized exchange designed specifically for Pacific Island communities.
+The Web3 Market Place represents a cornerstone of our platform infrastructure as a comprehensive marketplace designed specifically for Pacific Island communities with a focus on Bitcoin, Stacks blockchain with Clarity smart contracts, and Lightning Network.
 This groundbreaking financial component offers:

 - Secure trading of digital assets with low fees and cross-island compatibility
-- Secure price feed integration for reliable, tamper-proof token valuations
+- Secure price verification for reliable token valuations
-- Advanced decimal handling that prevents arithmetic overflow and underflow
+- Seamless liquidity bridging between Bitcoin-secured networks
-- Optimized token conversion mechanics for 18-decimal tokens and 8-decimal price feeds
+- Optimized token conversion mechanics for seamless trading
 - Bitcoin-secured bridge functionality with enhanced security measures
 - Facilitation of remittances and cross-border transfers between islands
 - Liquidity provision for local asset trading and community tokens